Getting Ready for Your Wedding

 Hair & Makeup

-Hair stylists and makeup professionals often run late in their preparations to make the bride, bridesmaids, and mothers look beautiful.
-And that can really throw a big wrench into your schedule.
-This common problem is even more likely if you have a large wedding party.
+Hair stylists and makeup professionals often run late in their preparations to make women even more beautiful.
+That can negatively impact your schedule.
+This common problem is more likely if you have a large wedding party.

 Therefore, I recommend that you plan to have your hair and makeup finished a minimum of forty-five minutes before you need to have it finished.
 By padding your schedule in this way, you avoid being faced with a potentially stressful and frenetic rush to get dressed and out the door.